 In all Key Stages a range of genres are taught, including fiction, non-fiction and poetry.
 Each unit is an integrated programme of speaking and listening, reading and writing.
-The children set targets at the beginning of each unit and are involved in reviewing the progress that has been made at regular intervals.
 During lessons the children are encouraged to explore text through role play, freeze framing, hot-seating and many other speaking and listening activities which allow children to develop their ability to communicate as well as build on their own self confidence.

 Reading development is seen as a partnership between home and school and children are encouraged to choose books to take home to read to their parents.

 We adopt the Reading VIPERS approach to help develop a broad range of reading skills:

 At St. Matthew’s, we know just how powerful reading can be and that is why we are passionate about developing reading for pleasure.
 Our #TuckedUpThursday initiative is a great example of the emphasis we place on reading enjoyment.
 Children and families enjoy tuning into our weekly stories on Facebook.

 The government strongly recommend the use of synthetic phonics when teaching early literacy skills to children.
 Synthetic phonics is simply the ability to convert a letter or letter group into sounds that are then blended together into a word.